-- Public Facility and Infrastructure Improvements-this goal includes ADA accessibility improvements as well as the construction/renovation of public facilities serving low- and moderate-income residents and neighborhoods. - Increase access to affordable housing-this goal includes activities that address housing affordability such as home repair/modification, mortgage and rental assistance, as well as development and preservation of affordable housing. - Affirmatively Further Fair Housing Choice-this goal includes activities that support implementation of the Regional Analysis of Impediments and affirmatively further fair housing choice. - Public Services for low- and moderate-income populations-this goal includes activities that support public services directed to low- and moderate-income residents. - Public Service for special needs populations-this goal includes activities that support public services directed to elderly, people with disabilities, youth, veterans and other special needs populations. - Neighborhood Improvements-this goal includes activities that provide services and improvements in low- and moderate-income neighborhoods.

-Administration-this goal includes administrative activities associated with Round Rock's CDBG program.
+- Public Facility and Infrastructure Improvements-includes ADA accessibility improvements as well as the construction/renovation of public facilities serving low- and moderate-income residents and neighborhoods. - Increase access to affordable housing-includes activities that address housing affordability as well as development and preservation of affordable housing. - Affirmatively Further Fair Housing Choice-includes activities that support implementation of the Regional Analysis of Impediments (AI) and affirmatively further fair housing choice. - Public Services for low- and moderate-income populations-includes activities that support public services directed to low- and moderate-income residents. - Public Service for special needs populations-includes activities that support public services directed to elderly, people with disabilities, youth, veterans and other special needs populations. - Neighborhood Improvements-includes activities that provide services and improvements in low- and moderate-income neighborhoods. - Administration-includes administrative activities associated with Round Rock's CDBG program. - COVID-19 Assistance includes activities that respond to the urgent needs created by the COVID-19 pandemic.